kemitchell/square-one-forms/confidentiality-ip.md

 ## Rights to License

 Otherwise, you guarantee that you will not include or build on material covered by _Intellectual Property Rights_ that you can't license to the company under [License](#license) in work for the company.

+# Fairness

+- None of these terms are intended to stop you using general knowledge, skills, and experience gained during your work for the company to work elsewhere, or to even compete fairly with the company.

+- None of these terms are intended to stop you pursuing legal claims you may have against the company.

+- None of these terms are intended to stop you discussing terms, wages, or conditions of your work, or from organizing workers or doing other things protected by labor laws.

+- None of these terms are intended to reduce rights or protections you may have under whistleblower laws.

 # General Contract Terms